aarongable/draft-acme-ari/draft-ietf-acme-ari.md

 Throughout this document, the word "renewal" and its variants are taken to encompass any combination of "Renewal", "Re-Key", and "Modification" as defined in [@!RFC3647].

+This document assumes that the certificates being issued by the ACME server are in compliance with [@!RFC5280], and in particular contain the Authority Key Identifier extension and the keyIdentifier field within that extension.

 # Extensions to the Directory Object

 An ACME server which wishes to provide renewal information **MUST** include a new field, `renewalInfo`, in its directory object.